yorickpeterse/yorickpeterse.com/source/articles/the-design-and-impact-of-building-a-simple-key-value-database-in-inko.md

 building a simple key-value database in Inko.
 The result of this work is [KVI](https://github.com/yorickpeterse/kvi), a Key Value database written in Inko.
 One might wonder: why exactly write a simple key-value database when so many already exist?
+And what did you learn from it?
 Let's find out!

 ## [Table of contents]{toc-ignore}